 I am not the biggest animated movie fan which is actually kind of funny considering I watch so many of them.
 But to be honest it’s not automatically a conscious choice of mine.
 Since my two children came into the world my knowledge of animated movies has skyrocketed.
 So they deserve the thanks for opening me up to the genre.
 Yet while I do appreciate animated pictures, very few of today’s efforts really connect with me.
 That’s why it’s such a pleasant surprise when I come across a movie like “The Illusionist”.
-This has been on my ‘give it a watch’ list ever since it lost the Academy Award to the inferior “Toy Story 3”.
 It turns out to be another example of my hardheaded procrastination hindering me from seeing a very good film.

 “The Illusionist” is a smart and stylish animated feature from French writer and filmmaker Sylvain Chomet.
 His first feature length animated film, “The Triplets of Belleville”, was highly praised even earning two Oscar nominations.
 With “The Illusionist” he takes the same hands-on approach.
 He directs, edits, handles the music, and co-writes the story.
 But the movie’s real punch comes from its source.
 The story is taken from an unproduced script from acclaimed filmmaker Jacques Tati and has been called “a personal letter to his estranged eldest daughter“.
 Others dispute that saying it was written for his other daughter Sophie because “he felt guilty that he spent too long away from his daughter when he was working.”
 Either way its deeply personal material and Chomet brings that out in ever scene of “The Illusionist”.